 Van’s Propeller/Engine bundle pricing

-If an Experimental Lycoming engine and new propeller are ordered from Van’s at the same time, we can offer a special “package” discount on the combination.
-It’s a great way to save as much at $1,000.00 – so be sure to check the box on your order form indicating your desire to get that discount.
-Our kit order team will communicate with you about the discounted price.
-In order to take advantage of this special deal, the following must be true:
+If an Experimental Lycoming engine and new propeller are ordered from Van’s at the same time, we offer a special “package” discount on the combination.
+It’s a great way to save as much as $1,000.00 – so be sure to indicate on your order form your desire to get that discount.
+Our Kits team will communicate with you about your discounted price.
+In order to take advantage of this special package deal, the following must be true:

 - You’re ordering a new engine through Van’s

-- That engine is being installed on an RV you are building, you’ve not ordered another engine for that same airplane before, and Van’s reviews and approves the purchase
+- That engine is being installed on an RV you are building, you (or someone else) have not ordered another engine for that same airplane before, and the Van’s team reviews and approves the bundled price purchase

-- At the same time, and on the same order, you’re ordering a new propeller from Van’s from the list of eligible propellers
+- At the same time, and as part of the same order, you order a new propeller from Van’s from the list of eligible propellers

-- The propeller you’re ordering is also being installed on the same aircraft as the engine being ordered in conjunction with the propeller
+- The propeller you’re ordering is being installed on the same aircraft as the engine being ordered in conjunction with the propeller

 Feel free to call us with any questions.
 The online order forms for Lycoming engines and the propellers sold by Van’s are available on the Order page.